DanialMahmoudi/deforestation/project/project-plan.md

 7. **Presentation Preparation**
    - Create visual aids (charts, maps) to effectively communicate findings.
    - Prepare a presentation for the course project review.

----

-This structured approach should align with your course’s focus on data engineering while allowing flexibility for deeper analysis if pursued as a personal project.
-Let me know if you'd like any adjustments!